gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that the status command currently does not list Gradle Daemons with version < 3.0.
 More details are available in the [User Guide](userguide/gradle_daemon.html#status).

+### Better IDE support for writing build scripts

+The Gradle team and JetBrains have been collaborating to provide the best possible IDE support for writing Gradle build scripts.
+Gradle 3.0 provides the first support for
+[Gradle Script Kotlin](https://github.com/gradle/gradle-script-kotlin), a statically typed build language based on [Kotlin](http://kotlinlang.org/).

+So what does a Gradle Script Kotlin build look like?
+Here's an example:

+    import org.gradle.api.tasks.*

+    apply<ApplicationPlugin>()

+    configure<ApplicationPluginConvention> {
+        mainClassName = "org.gradle.samples.HelloWorld"
+    }

+    repositories {
+        jcenter()
+    }

+    dependencies {
+        compile("commons-lang:commons-lang:2.4")
+        testCompile("junit:junit:4.12")
+    }

+    task<Copy>("copyConfig") {
+        from("src/main/conf")
+        into("build/conf")
+        exclude("**/*.old")
+        includeEmptyDirs = false
+    }

+This looks very similar to a Groovy build script, but when you load it in either IDEA and Eclipse, suddenly development is a much better experience because you now have code auto-completion, refactoring, and other features you would expect from an IDE.
+You can still use all of your plugins written in Java or Groovy but also take advantage of the power of first-class development support.
+Take a look and [give it a try](https://github.com/gradle/gradle-script-kotlin/tree/master/samples)!

+We'll continue to enhance this support in future versions of Gradle, so if you discover any issues, please let us know via the project's [GitHub Issues](https://github.com/gradle/gradle-script-kotlin/issues).

 <a id="java9-support" name="java9-support"></a>
 ### Initial Java 9 support